 The imploding pusher then crushes the uranium tamper in roughly 15 microseconds.
-The tamper serves two purposes: it helps reflect the neutrons generated by the plutonium-238, and, being such a dense, heavy metal, its inertia keeps the core from blowing itself apart too quickly, so more of it can fission.
+The tamper serves two purposes: it helps reflect the neutrons generated by the plutonium-239 (thanks to commenter Brian for the correction: I somehow wrote plutonium-238 here and in a bunch of other spots below), and, being such a dense, heavy metal, its inertia keeps the core from blowing itself apart too quickly, so more of it can fission.

 Speaking of the core, a whole bunch of crazy shit is about to happen in there.
 Normally, I don’t think of metals as the sort of thing you can compress.
 But when you’ve got hundreds of kilos of high explosives all pointing inwards, you can compress anything.
 The core is a whopping 6.4 kilos of plutonium (14 pounds).
 That’s how much plutonium it takes to wreck an entire city.
 But just having 6.4 kilos of plutonium lying around isn’t that dangerous.
 (Relatively speaking.)
 6.4 kilos is below plutonium’s critical mass.
 At least, it is at normal densities.
 That implosion wave, though, crushes the plutonium down much smaller, until it passes the critical limit by density alone.
 (There’s also a fancy polonium-210 initiator in the center, to make sure the core goes off when it’s supposed to, but this post is already getting too rambly…)

 Once the plutonium passes its critical limit, things happen very quickly.
 Inevitably, a neutron will be emitted from an atom.
-That neutron will strike a Pu-238 nucleus and cause it to fission and release a couple more neutrons.
-Each of these neutrons sets off another Pu-238 nucleus, and bam!
+That neutron will strike a Pu-239 nucleus and cause it to fission and release a couple more neutrons.
+Each of these neutrons sets off another Pu-239 nucleus, and bam!
 We’ve got the right conditions for an exponential chain reaction.